PyJobShop

 capacity

 Capacity of the resource.
+Must be non-negative.

 name